-With its longstanding tradition of high school basketball, Peoria is the perfect site to host the Illinois High School Association (IHSA) boys’ state basketball tournament, one of the nation’s premier sporting events.
+With its longstanding tradition of high school basketball, Peoria is the perfect host for the Illinois High School Association (IHSA) boys’ state basketball tournament, one of the nation’s premier sporting events.
 The tournament has been held at the Peoria Civic Center since 1996, accompanied by the March Madness Experience—a family-friendly extravaganza of interactive games, exhibits and activities.

-Across the river, Eastside Centre in East Peoria hosts the IHSA softball state finals and welcomed the Class 1A boys soccer finals for the third time in 2018.
-Peoria’s Detweiller Park has been home to the cross-country state finals for decades, while Dozer Park hosts the Class 1A and 2A state baseball finals.
+Across the river, EastSide Centre in East Peoria hosts the IHSA softball state finals and welcomed the Class 1A boys soccer finals for the fourth time in 2019.
+Peoria’s Detweiller Park recently celebrated its 50th year hosting the cross-country state finals, while Dozer Park hosts the Class 1A and 2A state baseball finals.

 In north Peoria, the Louisville Slugger Sports Complex is one of the nation’s premier youth sports facilities—a year-round destination for youth sports and adult leagues.
 With 10 outdoor diamonds and one of the largest domed facilities in the Midwest, it hosts major regional tournaments that attract some 250,000 visitors each year.

 Youth soccer also plays in Greater Peoria.
 The Peoria FC United complex in Mossville, home of the region’s premier soccer club, is the largest indoor/outdoor soccer facility between Chicago and St. Louis.
 Each year it hosts the River City Soccer Invitational, an area tradition for four decades.
-In nearby Peoria Heights, the John Gaspar Soccer Academy develops youth soccer players and hosts indoor leagues, while Central Illinois United brings together top area players to compete against the best teams from around the Midwest.
+In Peoria Heights, the John Gaspar Soccer Academy develops youth soccer players and hosts indoor leagues, while Central Illinois United brings top area players together to compete against the best teams from around the Midwest.

-Through events like Steamboat and the IVS Half Marathon, the Illinois Valley Striders promote community health and wellness, while ShaZam Racing hosts a range of unique races, including the Whiskeydaddle, featuring a Boston-qualifying marathon, downtown flat, fast 5K and more.
+Through events like Steamboat and the IVS Half Marathon, the Illinois Valley Striders promote community health and wellness, while ShaZam Racing hosts many unique races, including the Whiskeydaddle, featuring a Boston-qualifying marathon, downtown flat, fast 5K and more.
 With multiple St. Jude Runs and a host of other charity runs, there are many ways for people of all ages and abilities to hit the pavement while giving back to the community.

 In West Peoria, Peoria Speedway hosts weekly auto races on its quarter-mile, semi-banked dirt track, while the Central Illinois Dragway in Havana and Lincoln Speedway in Lincoln offer more exciting options.
 Meanwhile, area NASCAR fans look to Richard Childress Racing (RCR) and the No. 8 Chevrolet Camaro ZL1, sponsored by Caterpillar Inc. After years of series wins with driver Ryan Newman, RCR promoted Daniel Hemric to drive the car during its 50th anniversary year in 2019.
 PP